Cumbrian Dialect

 Cumbria

 *Note that Westmorland is the correct spelling.
 Many people wrongly insert an 'e'.
-Our American friends are particular prone to this error and consequently also pronounce it wrongly.
-We should not blame them too harshly since most of their dictionaries have the wrong spelling.
+Our American friends are particular prone to this error and consequently are led to pronounce it wrongly.
+We should not blame them too harshly since most of their dictionaries have the wrong spelling. (even some old English documents spell it with 'more'; others spell it 'Westmerland' but the pronunciation is and always was Westmerland')

 Syntax and Pronunciation

-An important point of syntax in Cumbrian speech is that the definite article is nearly always elided to t'. e.g. put t'wood in t'wohl = put the wood in the hole = please shut the door.
+An important point of syntax in Cumbrian speech is that the definite article is nearly always elided to t'. e.g. put t'wood in t'wohl = please shut the door.

 e.g. bath is pronounced as bath with a short a in contrast to the southern 'baarth' *